shchur/shchur.github.io/about.md

 </p>

 My current research focuses on temporal point processes (TPP) --- probabilistic models for event streams and irregularly sampled time series.
-I'm interested in both the modeling aspect (How do we make TPP models more flexible and scalable?) as well as their applications (How can we use TPPs to solve real-world problems and understand our data?).
+I'm interested in both the modeling aspect (*"How do we make TPP models more flexible and scalable?"*) as well as their applications (*"How can we use TPPs to solve real-world problems and understand our data?"*).
 My broader research interests include generative models, deep learning on graphs and variational inference.

 You can find the list of my publications on <a href="https://scholar.google.com/citations?user=np39q6IAAAAJ">Google Scholar</a>.